Chapter 13 : The World Cup

 “Vell, it vos very funny,” the man defended himself.

-He had been laughing at him all along, Cornelius realised.
+He'd been laughing at him all along, Cornelius realised.
 And the Irish Minister knew.
 He was sure she did.
 The pair of them had been having a great laugh at his expense.

-Not that he had much time to think about it at that moment, as the Bulgarian team were filing up to shake hands, firstly with their own Minister and then with him.
+Not that he'd much time to think about it at that moment, as the Bulgarian team were filing up to shake hands, firstly with their own Minister and then with him.
 As soon as they filed out, the Irish team did likewise, naturally shaking hands with the Irish Minister rather than the Bulgarian.

 The show was over, but the work wasn’t.
 In a way, the most difficult was yet to come, as there was a major danger that the Irish celebrations would attract Muggle attention.